the-lay/zabbix-angularjs/README.md

 ------
 The project was started with the goal to make a dashboard that will be used as a central place to check the current status of the company's projects.

 In time the project has grown to a full-blown frontend wrapper with not just dashboard, but stuff like server detailed view, groups overview and search function.
+Some more features like HTML5/JS graphing instead of built-in PHP are in plans.

 **Technologies used**
 ------